Workplace Injury Articles

 Oil and Gas Rig Accidents- You Need an Experienced Lawyer

 The experience of the attorney handling an oil or gas rig case is going to be critical to the injured person and their family because of different state and federal regulations that come into play.
-Right now, here at The Segal Law Firm, we’re actually doing all kinds of different cases because of the tractor trailers and suppliers that are rushing to get to the Marcellus Shale.
+Right now, here at Segal & Amos, PLLC, we’re actually doing all kinds of different cases because of the tractor trailers and suppliers that are rushing to get to the Marcellus Shale.
 We’re seeing a lot of accidents that are due to fatigue and exhaustion.
 You’ve got the people operating the equipment at the site that are being overworked.
 You have safety rules being bent or completely ignored on the rigs in regards to how to safely keep noxious gases and explosive materials from igniting and leaking out.
 Because of the rush to the Marcellus Shale, we’re seeing a number or people getting hurt and it usually stems from the companies putting profits ahead of safety.
 They’re rushing to get the gas and they’re not being careful or protecting the safety of their workers.
-We just had a case at The Segal Law Firm not long ago where we got into it very early and found out that the injury hadn’t even been reported to the authorities.
+We just had a case at Segal & Amos, PLLC not long ago where we got into it very early and found out that the injury hadn’t even been reported to the authorities.

 Oil and Gas Rig Accidents- You Need an Experienced Lawyer Read More »